iskry/E-Commerce-BackEnd/README.md

 # E-Commerce-BackEnd

-This API is the backend for an e-commerce website, built with Express and Sequelize.
+This is the backend for an e-commerce website, built with Express and Sequelize.
 It is responsible for handling all the data related to products, categories, and tags.

 [Watch the video!](https://www.youtube.com/watch?v=FExG0wkIIJI)